ViralSeq/viral_seq/README.md

   3. The conflict seems to be resovled.
 It was from a combination of using `!` as a function for factorial and the gem name `viral_seq`. @_@

 ## Updates

+### Version 1.1.1-03292021

+  1. Added warning when paired_raw_sequence less than 0.1% of total_raw_sequence.
+  2. Added option `-i WORKING_DIRECTORY` to the `tcs` script.
+  If the `params.json` file does not contain the path to the working directory, it will append path to the run params.
+  3. Added option `-dr` to the `tcs` script.

 ### Version 1.1.0-03252021